camdfletcher/ChatChannels/README.md

 - `chatchannels.cmd.chat` Gives players permission to use `/chat` (to focus, hide, and show channels)
 - `chatchannels.cmd.chatadmin` Gives staff permission to use `/chatAdmin` (to clear, mute and see channel data)
 - `chatchannels.bypass-mute` Gives players/staff permission to bypass channel mutes
+- `chatchannels.update.notify` When a player logs in with this permission they will be notified of updates

 _(Aliases for all commands are indicated by the **bold** highlighting in the command usage, ex: "f", "s", "h")_